pychuang/ll-api/doc/source/guide-participant.rst

 Guide for CLEF Participants
 ===========================

-.. note:: This guide is work in progress.
-We plan to have it ready soon.
-The
+.. note:: This guide is being updated as it is being used.
+Please tell us
-	information on this page is correct, just not complete yet.
+			what you think is missing. |new|

 This guide is meant to be a practical guide to participating in the CLEF Living Lab.